cs-fullstack-2020-spring/github-ic-1-pbrittman/README.md

 # Learn how to use git
 Change the text below by adding your name.

 Hello World.
-My name is [YOUR NAME HERE]
+My name is paul brittman